-14. Marijuana Market Reforms - Pursuant to Engrossed Second Substitute House Bill 2136 (marijuana market reforms), one-time funds are provided solely for the state building code council to develop and adopt fire and building code provisions related to marijuana processing and extraction facilities.
-(Dedicated Marijuana Account-State)

-15. Move Small Agency Services to DES - In the 2014 supplemental budget, the Legislature shifted the Small Agency Financial Services (SAFS) program from the Department of Enterprise Services (DES) to the Office of Financial Management (OFM).
+- 14. Marijuana Market Reforms Pursuant to Engrossed Second Substitute House Bill 2136 (marijuana market reforms), one-time funds are provided solely for the state building code council to develop and adopt fire and building code provisions related to marijuana processing and extraction facilities.
+(Dedicated Marijuana Account-State) - 15.
+Move Small Agency Services to DES In the 2014 supplemental budget, the Legislature shifted the Small Agency Financial Services (SAFS) program from the Department of Enterprise Services (DES) to the Office of Financial Management (OFM).
 The Governor vetoed the shift, but the funding remained in OFM's budget.
 Expenditure authority for SAFS is shifted to DES to align with the current location of the program.
-(Enterprise Services Account-Nonappropriated)

-16. Transfer Time, Leave, and Attendanc - The debt service expenditure authority for the Time, Leave and Attendance system is transferred to the Office of Financial Management which is managing the project.
+(Enterprise Services Account-Nonappropriated) - 16.
+Transfer Time, Leave, and Attendanc - The debt service expenditure authority for the Time, Leave and Attendance system is transferred to the Office of Financial Management which is managing the project.
 This shift will consolidate project costs in one agency.
+(Data Processing Revolving Account-Nonappropriated) - 17.
+IT Alignment Transfer As part of the statewide information technology alignment, expenditure authority and staff for the Enterprise Technology Solutions program are transferred to Consolidated Technology Services.
 (Data Processing Revolving Account-Nonappropriated)

-17. IT Alignment Transfer - As part of the statewide information technology alignment, expenditure authority and staff for the Enterprise Technology Solutions program are transferred to Consolidated Technology Services.
-(Data Processing Revolving Account-Nonappropriated)

-Washington Horse Racing Commission
+2015-17 Omnibus Operating Budget Washington Horse Racing Commission

-P2SHB 1 FTEs NG 106 (June 1) F+OpPt h) Total Passed Hou FTEs NG 106) Total Dif FTEs NG ference F+OpPt h Total 2013-15 Estimated Expenditures 28.5 0 5,608 28.5 0 5,608 0.0 0 0 2015-17 Maintenance Level 28.5 0 5,721 28.5 0 5,721 0.0 0 0 Policy Other Changes: 1.
-License and Background Check Fees 0.0 0 30 0.0 0 30 0.0 0 0 Policy Other Total 0.0 0 30 0.0 0 30 0.0 0 0 Total Policy Changes 0.0 0 30 0.0 0 30 0.0 0 0 Total 2015-17 Biennium 28.5 0 5,751 28.5 0 5,751 0.0 0 0
+2P2SHB FTEs NG 1106/June 22 F+OpPt h 2 Total Passed Hou FTEs NG ise (ESHB 11 F+OpPt h 106) Total FTEs Difference NGF+OpPt h Total 2013-15 Estimated Expenditures 28.5 0 5,608 28.5 0 5,608 0.0 0 0 2015-17 Maintenance Level 28.5 0 5,721 28.5 0 5,721 0.0 0 0 Policy Other Changes: License and Background Check Fees 0.0 0 30 0.0 0 30 0.0 0 0 Policy Other Total 0.0 0 30 0.0 0 30 0.0 0 0 Total Policy Changes 0.0 0 30 0.0 0 30 0.0 0 0 Total 2015-17 Biennium 28.5 0 5,751 28.5 0 5,751 0.0 0 0

-1. License and Background Check Fees - The Washington Horse Racing Commission recently increased horse racing licensing fees by 5 percent per year and background check fees by \$1 per year to recover the actual costs of performing these activities.
+^{1.} License and Background Check Fees - The Washington Horse Racing Commission recently increased horse racing licensing fees by 5 percent per year and background check fees by \$1 per year to recover the actual costs of performing these activities.
 Increased expenditure authority is provided to the Commission to spend the new revenue.
 (Horse Racing Administration Account-State)